 It's a project to promote sustainable travel and reduce the impact of school gate parking.
-Phase 1 has been made permanent and Phase 2 will operate initially as an 18 month pilot during which time its success will be monitored.
+Phase 1 has been made permanent and Phase 2 will operate initially for an 18 month period during which its success will be monitored.

 Phase 1 went live in August 2019.

-The School Streets pilot will go live in August 2019 and over the next six months we are keen to hear about how the scheme is working for you, over the next few months.
+We are keen to hear about how the scheme is working for you, over the next few months.
 All feedback will be evaluated, and the scheme will be adapted if necessary.

 You can leave feedback by emailing us.

-At the end of this period, all responses to the six schemes will be considered and a decision made as to whether the schemes should be made permanent, modified or revoked.
+At the end of the evaluation period, all responses will be considered and a decision will be made as to whether the schemes should be made permanent, modified or revoked.

 Residents of the affected streets will automatically receive a permit which they will be required to display in their vehicle windscreen whenever they drive through the restriction.
 For further information visit our School Streets Permits page.